 David completed his Doctorate of Musical Arts in Tuba Performance at Arizona State University under the tutelage of Dr. Deanna Swoboda and received the 2016 Clifford Bevan Award for Excellence in Research for his dissertation.
 Dr. Earll also holds a Master of Music in Tuba Performance from Arizona State University, where he served as a Teaching Assistant for Professor Sam Pilafian, and a Bachelor of Music in Music Performance at the University of South Dakota.
 In addition to his awards for research, David has won awards for artistry including the Northern Trust/Piper Enrichment Award.

-David Earll performs exclusively on the Willson 3200 F Tuba and the Willson 3050 CC Tuba.
+David Earll is a Willson Tuba Artist and performs exclusively on the Willson 3200 F Tuba and the Willson 3050 CC Tuba.